 The Need

-The need for shelter for homeless families is greater than ever and the Friends Emergency Housing Program is the only family shelter in Concord and in Merrimack County.
-Did you know that the average age of someone homeless is 9 years old?
+The need for shelter for homeless families is greater than ever and the Friends Emergency Housing Program is the only family shelter in Merrimack County.
+Did you know that the average age of a homeless person is 9 years old and more than 50% of those that are homeless are families with children?
 Finding affordable housing for the low-income families we serve is extremely difficult.
 In fact, not only is the affordable housing shortage impacting low-income single-parent families, but all families in the New Hampshire workforce.
+COVID created significant barriers to accessing affordable housing for many New Hampshire families and deepened the need for housing support systems designed to aid families in finding permanent housing.

 The importance of stable housing and economic security in a child’s life cannot be overstated.
 Homelessness influences every facet of a child’s life and its effects can be swift, severe and critical should interventions not occur.
 The trauma of homelessness can break families apart.
 Equally important, homeless adults need to be supported in their role as parents while making long-lasting positive strides to enhance family stability.
 The goal of our shelter program is to assist in expediting the family’s move into permanent housing, but also understand the responsibility of tending to family functioning.